caketaster/mildew-detection/README.md

 # Cherry Leaves Mildew Detection

-The deployed app can be accessed [here](https://mildew-detection-bn-f2c139f5e8bd.herokuapp.com/)
+The deployed app can be accessed here: [Mildew Detection](https://mildew-detection-bn-f2c139f5e8bd.herokuapp.com/)

 ## Introduction
 Farmy & Foods have a mildew problem.
 Their cherry plantation operations have a growing powdery mildew issue.
 Powdery mildew, a fungal disease that affects many plant species, typically starts off as small white circular spots on the surface of leaves, and as the mildew progresses the spots may expand to cover the entire surface of each leaf.
 Infected leaves may become distorted, curl and fall from the tree.
 The disease deprives plants of water and nutrients, impacting their growth, blooming and development.